thebgacademy/ModDotPlot/docs/tutorial.md

 moddotplot interactive -f bga24_data/cenX/*.fa --quick --compare
 ```

 Adding `--quick` prevents the creation of hierarchical matrices.
-While this loses out in interactivity, this is nice to quickly explore a genome & ply with other paramaters.
+While this loses out in interactivity, this is nice to quickly explore a genome & play with other paramaters.

 #### Issues